 This course incorporates a holistic approach to the care and management of the obstetrical patient and family while supporting the professional development of the student.
 Advanced clinical reasoning principles and effective communication skills will be applied while implementing the nursing process in the provision of safe, quality patient care.
-Clinical content will be applied weekly utilizing the hospital, the outpatient community setting, and the campus laboratory.
+Clinical content will be applied weekly utilizing the hospital, simulation lab and the campus laboratory.

-205 Pediatric Nursing Care 3.5 Credit Hours 6 Billable Contact Hours
+205 Pediatric Nursing Care

+3.5 Credit Hours 6 Billable Contact Hours